AdilW474/checkout-integration/README.md

-# checkout-integration
+# checkout-integrations
 Repo showcasing integrations of paypal and stripe.
 GA4 and i18Next is also integrated.